-Interfaces Pkt-q1 through Pkt-q8 are available for controlling and processing QoS.
+Interfaces Pkt-q1 through Pkt-q7 are available for controlling and processing QoS.
 Not all interfaces are used in all configurations and protocol variations.
 All but the Pkt-q5 interface are utilized by DQoS.
 The following matrix briefly identifies each interface and how each interface is used in this Dynamic QoS Specification (DQoS).
-Two alternatives are shown for this specification: first a general interface that is applicable to either embedded or standalone MTAs; and second, an optional interface that is available only to embedded MTAs.